What is Interval Training and Interval Training Examples

 Interval training is a fantastic form of exercise, however, the most common problem associated with interval training is that people tend to get over excited, because of the intense nature of the exercises, and push themselves harder than they normally would.
 This tends to result in sore muscles and joints, and an increased likelihood of injury.
 Below are a few precautions you need to take into consideration.

-- Set a training goal that is realistic and within your current fitness level.
+- Set a realistic training goal that is within your current fitness level.

 - Use a safe warm up routine before starting your intervals.